 For me it is a real honor to be able to work with these great professionals whom I admire and who have been my teachers in the art of observation and interpretation of nature.
 My most sincere thanks to Ulf and Jota they have taught me and all the patience and dedication that they have had with me in all these years.
 My eternal gratitude for agreeing to be part of this project!
 I also want to give special mention to the young people of the team, all extremely talented in their multidisciplinary themes and in their ecosystems, a true dreams team!

 I am in the top 1 of observers in eBird and in the top 2 of the observers with the highest number of bird species observed in Paraguay.
-To date, I have more than 10,000 photographs and more than 1,300 recordings of wildlife sounds, especially birds and mammals, that I share on several scientific websites and many of them have been published in books, environmental education material.
-I am one of the founders of the Nature Observer Club of Paraguay.
+To date, I have more than 15,000 photographs and more than 1,500 recordings of wildlife sounds, especially birds and mammals, that I share on several scientific websites and many of them have been published in books, environmental education material.
+I am part of the International Committee of the South American Bird Fair and I am one of the founders of the Nature Observer Club of Paraguay.

 Since I was a child, observing nature in general and birds and mammals especially, have been my fascinations.
 Observing them has always been a passion for me and inviting other people to observe, understand, protect and enjoy them in their freedom is a goal that I have worked for this lifetime.
 I invite you to come and experience the fascinating nature of Paraguay and region, a country in the hearth of continent of the birds.